kgdunn/pid-book/univariate-review/univariate-review.rst

 .. answer::
 	:fullinclude: no
-	:short: These data are normally distributed according to the qq-plot.
+	:short: These data are normally distributed according to the q-q plot.

 	.. literalinclude:: code/website-visits-univariate.R
 		:language: s